Updated January 2023

 5. Magazines

+According to Statista, in 2021, there were 222.2 million magazine readers in the US, an increase of 300K readers over the previous year.
 Real estate agents can take profitable advantage of this growing interest in magazines by mailing them to their sphere.
-Some of the most popular magazines, whether print or digital, include articles about lifestyle, gardening, health, travel, and especially since quarantine, recipes.
+Some of the most popular magazines, whether print or digital, include articles about lifestyle, gardening, health, travel, and recipes.

-I have been a long-time subscriber to this wonderful magazine, at least 15 years and love the quality and content of this publication.
+I have been a long-time subscriber to this wonderful magazine at least 15 years and love the quality and content of this publication.
 I have gotten nothing but positive feedback from my clients that have been very pleased with American Lifestyle.
 I’ve even had one say how they look forward to the recipes in every issue.
-Also customer service has been outstanding.
-Nicole has always been very helpful and responsive and I had the pleasure of meeting and speaking with her on the phone today for the first time!
-Very engaging. professional, helpful and considerate.
-Really appreciated the time she spent with me to meet my needs.
-Reminder Media is awesome! ~Leo Riordan
+Also customer service has been outstanding . . .
+Reminder Media is awesome! ~Leo R.

 I’ve been a customer for at least 10 years & it’s a fantastic value.
 It’s a quality product that is easy for me to manage & just helped me to close a lead from 9 years ago.
 When they were ready to list & buy, they called me because I was on their coffee table!
 People feel special when they receive the magazine & those emotions lead to action! ~Ivette Rodriguez Anderson, Keller Williams Success Realty